 - You’ve been adjudicated as having certain mental issues as designated by law.

-This is a Third Degree Felony.
-You could be sentenced to up to 36 months and a fine up to $10,000.
+This is a third-degree felony.
+You could be sentenced to up to 36 months and a fine of up to $10,000.

 Possession in Ohio Gun-Free Zones

 This offense is based upon where you’re carrying a gun instead of who you are.
-Regardless of whether you have a concealed carry permit, you cannot be in possession of a firearm:
+Regardless of whether you have a concealed carry permit, you cannot own a firearm:

 - In a courthouse;